-Whether emissions from leased assets should be categorized by the lessor as direct (scope 1) or indirect (scope 2 or 3) depends on the organizational boundary approach and the type of leasing arrangement because ownership and financial and operational control-in the case of finance or capital leases-and operational control-in the case of operating leases- is transferred to the lessee.
+Whether emissions from leased assets should be categorized by the lessor as direct (scope 1) or indirect (scope 2 or 3) depends on the organisational boundary approach and the type of leasing arrangement because ownership and financial and operational control-in the case of finance or capital leases-and operational control-in the case of operating leases-is transferred to the lessee.
 The following matrix summarizes the four GHG accounting options from the lessor perspective.
 It is worth noting that when emissions are classified as Scope 3 from the lessor perspective, the attribution factor is 100%.

-Finance/Capital Lease Operating Lease Equity Share or Financial Control Approach Lessor does not have an ownership or financial control, therefore emissions associated with fuel combustion are scope 3 and with use of purchased electricity are scope 3. emissions associated with fuel combustion are scope 1 and Operational Control Approach Lessor does not have operational control, therefore emissions associated with fuel combustion are scope 3 and with use of purchased electricity are scope 3. operational control, therefore emissions associated with fuel combustion are scope 3 and
+Finance/Capital Lease Operating Lease Equity Share or Financial Control Approach Lessor does not have an ownership or financial control, therefore emissions associated with fuel combustion are scope 3 and with use of purchased electricity are scope 3.
+Lessor does have ownership and finan- cial control, therefore emissions associ- ated with fuel combustion are scope 1 and with use of purchased electricity are scope 2.
+Operational Control Approach Lessor does not have operational control, therefore emissions associated with fuel combustion are scope 3 and with use of purchased electricity are scope 3. with fuel combustion are scope 3 and